 The unfortunate reality is that there are plenty of amateurs and predators who can harm us and take advantage of us if given a chance.

-To prevent this from happening, we need to have a clear idea of what we are seeking, and have a well-thought-out selection process, which can help us make the best choice.
+That’s why we need to have a clear idea of what we are seeking, and have a well-thought-out selection process, which can help us make the best choice.

-1. Identify the areas of your life where you need support: Take a look at your current priorities – are there blocks or challenges that are preventing you from moving forward?
+1. Identify the areas of your life where you need support: Take a look at your current priorities—are there blocks or challenges that are preventing you from moving forward?
 If so, those are the places where partnering with others will help you make progress.

 2. Decide how much money you’re willing to invest: There are professionals who charge millions of dollars for their services, and there some who charge hundreds.
 Which one you hire will depend on your financial capabilities.
 You could also get help for free by joining support groups, bartering your services, or seeking advice from friends, relatives or co-workers.